 Ken McElroy’s The ABCs of Property Management: What You Need to Know to Maximize Your Money Now is part of the Rich Dad Advisor series.
 In this book, McElroy dives deeper into the property management field by teaching his readers how exceptional property management is a great tool to be developed and used to impact your real estate investing business.

-McElroy explains how to hire a property manager and when its time to have a property manager.
+McElroy explains how to hire a property manager and when it’s time to have a property manager.
 He tells you what to expect as an owner-manager.
-He teaches his readers how to formulate a solid management team and to maximize cash flow through property management.
+He teaches his readers how to formulate a solid management team and maximize cash flow through property management.

 13 – The Advanced Guide to Real Estate Investing | By Ken McElroy

 Ken McElroy’s The Advanced Guide to Real Estate Investing: How to Identify the Hottest Markets and Secure the Best Deals is also part of the Rich Dad series.
 In this book, McElroy explains that real estate investing does not get the attention that it potentially deserves from mainstream media financial outlets like stocks, bonds, and mutual funds.
-Many believe that these mainstream financial investments are the safest way and most profitable way to invest.
-McElroy explains that television, radio, and media publications receive a large amount of their paid advertising from companies who provide these types of financial services.
+Many believe these mainstream financial investments are the safest and most profitable way to invest.
+McElroy explains that television, radio, and media publications receive a large amount of paid advertising from companies that provide these financial services.
 McElroy teaches that real estate investing is something tangible, unlike paper assets.

 McElroy demonstrates how to think, operate, and manage like a mogul.
-Teaches how to identify deals and explores why multifamily is the best real estate investing niche there is.
+Teaches how to identify deals and explores why multifamily is the best real estate investing niche.
 He further explores why a team is critical and teaches how to maximize team leverage.
-Also, he explains how to structure real estate property sales effectively to avoid paying taxes.
+Also, he explains how to structure real estate property sales to avoid paying taxes.

 Quotes from the book;